linode/docs/docs/game-servers/multicraft-on-ubuntu.md

 modified_by:
   name: Alex Fornuto
 published: ''
-title: 'Installing Multicraft on Debian'
+title: 'Installing Multicraft on Ubuntu'
+alias: ['applications/game-servers/multicraft-on-ubuntu/']
 ---

-[Multicraft](http://www.multicraft.org/) is a control panel for single or multiple Minecraft servers Free and paid versions are available.
-This guide will help you install Multicraft on a Linode running Debian 7.
+[Multicraft](http://www.multicraft.org/) is a control panel for single or multiple Minecraft servers, with free and paid versions available.
+This guide will help you install Multicraft on a Linode running Ubuntu 14.04.

 {: .note }
 >The steps required in this guide require root privileges.
 Be sure to run the steps below as `root` or with the **sudo** prefix.
 For more information on privileges see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.